Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has multiple Amazon S3 buckets encrypted with customer-managed CMKs Due to regulatory requirements the keys must be rotated every year.
 The company's Security Engineer has enabled automatic key rotation for the CMKs; however the company wants to verity that the rotation has occurred.
 What should the Security Engineer do to accomplish this?

 - [x] Filter IAM CloudTrail logs for KeyRotaton events.
-- [ ] Monitor Amazon CloudWatch Events for any IAM KMS CMK rotation events.
+- [ ] Monitor Amazon CloudWatch Events for any AWS KMS CMK rotation events.
 - [ ] Using the IAM CLI run the IAM kms gel-key-relation-status operation with the –key-id parameter to check the CMK rotation date.
 - [ ] Use Amazon Athena to query IAM CloudTrail logs saved in an S3 bucket to filter Generate New Key events.